3 essential skills for legal technology integration

 Your legal talent management strategy should include seeking professionals who combine core legal knowledge with technology proficiency and essential soft skills.
 Here are three key attributes your law firm or corporate legal department should evaluate when hiring and looking to develop your people.

-2. Data tools and analysis
+2. Data literacy and analytical thinking

-3. Adaptability and learning agility
+3. Adaptability and continuous learning